How to Write Mobile-First Content

 However, this does not imply that more images need to be used for user engagement when viewed on mobile devices.

 In fact, it’s the opposite.
-Using fewer images is a better option for mobile driven content, because visuals take up precious screen space.
-Since user’s eye is drawn to pictures over text, your actual message might go unnoticed.
+Using fewer images is a better option for mobile-driven content because visuals take up precious screen space.
+Since pictures draw user’s eye more than text, your actual message might go unnoticed.
 So, if an image doesn’t supplement your content, do away with it.